MehulPol/MehulPol/README.md

 ## 📊 Data Enthusiast | 📈 Aspiring Data Scientist

-I am a recent UVA undergrdauate, currently pursuing a Master's in Applied Data Science at CMU graduating in May 2026.
+I am a recent UVA undergrdauate, currently pursuing a Master's in Data Analytics for Science at CMU graduating in May 2026.
 My interests lie in data analysis, sports analytics, data visualization, and computational problem-solving.

 ---